2013 Mercedes-Benz CL-Class

 Blind spot assistance is a system with sensors in the rear bumper that detect other vehicles approaching in those hard-to-see, over-the-shoulder-and-behind zones to either side.
 If you signal a lane change or begin to steer from your lane, an arrow lights up in the appropriate side mirror in colors keyed to danger level.

-The parking guidance system has an enhanced function that scans the size of a parallel parking space and determines if the CL-Class will fit.
-As before, shifting into reverse activates the camera, and grid lines appear on the speedometer to help guide you into the parking space.
+The parking guidance system has an enhanced function that scans the size of a parallel parking space and determines if the car will fit.
+Shifting into reverse activates the camera, and grid lines appear on the speedometer to help guide you into the parking space.

 The night vision system actively projects infrared light from the headlamps.
 An infra-red camera discreetly mounted in the windshield receives the reflected images and displays them in a high-resolution display in the center instrument cluster.
 The result is akin to a highly detailed black-and-white video image.